 Always read the manufacturer’s specific instructions first.
 As a general rule, you’ll want to spray against the lie of your cat’s coat so the flea spray penetrates their fur and can make contact with their skin and the roots of their hair.
 Place your cat on a table or other raised surface, and brush their coat the wrong way with your hand.
 Spray the flea spray just behind your cat, where their coat is raised.
 Repeat until your cat’s entire coat is damp.
 Avoid their genitals, eyes, ears, and mouth.
 If necessary, you can spray a small amount of the liquid onto your hand and gently apply this around their face.
 If you have sensitive skin, we recommend wearing gloves.

-- Is Borax Safe for Cats?
-What You Need to Know!
+- See also: Is Borax Safe for Cats?

 Featured Image Credit: Maja Marjanovic, Shutterstock

-- 2 The 10 Best Flea Spray for Cats
+- The 10 Best Flea Sprays for Cats